N S E W

 is a direction

 You set the heading.
-The journey reveals the leader.
 A GPS point is not a strategy — it is a coordinate.
-Great skippers know that the destination changes as you learn more about the conditions, the crew, and yourself.
+Skippers know that the route changes as conditions reveal themselves — and that what arrival means changes too, even when the harbour does not.
 Goals set direction.
 Adaptability determines arrival.

 In practice: The final evening is a commitment session.
 Each participant articulates one directional change — not a SMART goal, but a heading.
 Something that will still be true in a year, even if the specific path shifts.